capensis/canopsis/sdk/README.md

 ## How to Launch Canopsis stack from SDK

-:warning: If you are within the Vagrant Box, don't forget to `vagrant ssh` first, before executing these commands
+:warning: If you are outside the Vagrant Box, don't forget to `vagrant ssh` first, before executing these commands

 ### Requirements

 If your Canopsis's version < `3.31.0` ,
-In ```/opt/canopsis-sdk/src/canopsis/sources/canopsis/etc/common/redis_store.conf```
+edit ```[canopsis-sources]/sources/canopsis/etc/common/redis_store.conf```

 Fist Update host var :